Petit Mentor Overview

 If You are Already Mentoring a Top Undergrad:

-- If you are currently mentoring an undergraduate in an IBB lab who is planning to submit an application to be a 2022 Petit Scholar, you must submit a project proposal during this process describing the independent research project for that mentee and how it pertains to your own thesis work
+- If you are currently mentoring an undergraduate in an IBB lab who is planning to submit an application to be a 2024 Petit Scholar, you must submit a project proposal during this process describing the independent research project for that mentee and how it pertains to your own thesis work.

 Other Program Requirements:

-- August 23, 2021—mentor project proposal submissions open for all interested graduate students or postdocs
+- Fall 2023 - mentor project proposal submissions open for all interested graduate students or postdocs.

-- September 19, 2021—deadline for: project proposal submissions and faculty advisor permission letter (no exceptions)
+- Late October 2023 (TBD) - deadline for project proposal submissions and faculty advisor permission letter (no exceptions).

 - Begin your project proposal submission early!
 Submissions can be saved in "draft" mode and returned to for editing.
 The InfoReady system allows you to send permission letter requests while in draft mode!

 - Undergraduates submit scholarship applications through September 2023.

 - Newly-named scholars to conduct interviews with prospective mentors in late October 2023.